 Gill Meller's wonderfully simple but incredibly flavoursome spring tart.
 It’s a great combination of crumbly pastry, earthy irony nettles and delicious smoky goat's cheese.

-April is one of the best months to pick nettles, while they are still very young and tender.
+Early to mid spring is the best time to pick nettles, while they are still very young and tender.
 Take only the top four or six leaves of each plant.
 You’ll need some gloves for picking and washing them but their sting disappears as soon as you drop them in the hot water.
 This tart is a great way to enjoy them.

 For the short crust

 - 1 x 8” loose base tart case